 Unlike many European or American countries, you cannot use tap water in Vietnam to drink directly.
 Water needs to be boiled before drinking.
 A suggested solution is you should buy yourself mineral water in convenience stores or bring your own bottle of boiled water with the electric kettle in hotels or hostels, instead of drinking water directly from any tap.

 Our advice is to bring your own travel water bottle which you can refill with drinkable water from your hotel or at coffee shops.

 There are some popular and well-known dishes of Vietnam that you must try: pho, banh mi, com tam (broken rice), different kinds of noodles such as bun rieu, bun bo Hue, etc. These are the masterpieces of Vietnamese cuisine which cannot be skipped if you already get to Vietnam.
 There are also plant-based versions for vegan travelers.

-Pho - the most famous dish of Vietnamese cuisine
+Pho – the most famous dish in Vietnamese cuisine

 Contact us now to plan your Food Tour in Ho Chi Minh City!

 Coming to Vietnam, Vietnamese coffee is a must-try.
 You can watch hundreds of videos online talking about the special of Vietnamese coffee but you cannot fully feel that until you try it.
 In your plan, make space for a slow-paced morning with a Vietnamese coffee which will be perfectly accompanied by com tam or banh mi.
 Other than coffee, tra da (iced tea), coconut juice, and sugarcane juice are good alternatives to cool your thirst.
 These are the most popular drinks in Vietnam.

 Summary of 25 Things to Know Before Traveling in Vietnam